zenqst/ST-Bank/README.md

 ---

 **ST Bank** is a Telegram-based virtual economy bot written in Python.
-It features coin trading, dynamic pricing, and user inventory management backed by PostgreSQL and integrated with Google Sheets for logging.
+It features coin trading, dynamic pricing, and user inventory management backed by PostgreSQL.

 ---